Virus (KMFDM song)

 "Virus" is a KMFDM song from their fifth album, Naïve.
 In 2008, KMFDM Records re-released this as a 7" vinyl single, limited to 250 copies.

+The album version is considered a remix, entitled "Virus (Dub)", making the single version the original version.

 Reception

 The original four track EP was called "easily their strongest" in 1996.
 AllMusic's Johnny Loftus described the title track as "innocent new wave gone very naughty in a PVC hell."
 Eric Olsen called the song one of industrial's best, with the same "razor-sharp guitars, hummable tune, clever lyrics, and danceable beat in the funky-to-brutal range" as many of the band's other songs.